Motorway toll Ireland - information on toll collection, toll roads map

 Tunnels and bridges with toll collection

-In addition to motorways, tolls are also collected for several tunnels and bridges.
-Tolls are paid at toll gates with cash or the eToll tag on-board unit.
-Links to information about the toll segments can be found on the map.
+Tolls are collected not only on motorways but also for certain tunnels and bridges.
+The toll can be paid at toll gates or via the eToll tag onboard unit.
+Links to price lists and information about the toll sections are provided on the map below.

 location / vehicle